-When 'Off', the unit will use frame-repetition when converting 50Hz to 60Hz (i.e. it has to duplicate every 5th frame), or frame-dropping when converting 60Hz to 50Hz (i.e. it has to drop every 6th frame).
+When 'Off', the unit will use frame-repetition when converting 50Hz to 60Hz (i.e. it must duplicate every 5th frame), or frame-dropping when converting 60Hz to 50Hz (i.e. it must drop every 6th frame).
 When 'On', smooth blending is applied so that frames are not lost, but blended together at the appropriate times.

-Flicker Reduction [Low]
+Adjust windows Flicker Reduction [Low]